 The ketogenic diet is popular these days.

-But many people who are finding success with this way of eating are being told by well-meaning friends and doctors that this diet is DANGEROUS!!!!
+…well-meaning friends and doctors telling people that this diet is DANGEROUS!!!!
 That it could kill them or destroy their kidneys, and they must stop it right away.

 Is that true?